zeantsoi/GoogleBooks/README.md

 GoogleBooks
 ===========

-GoogleBooks is a lightweight wrapper that enables Rails users to query the Google API to search for publications in the Google Books repository.
+GoogleBooks is a lightweight Ruby wrapper that queries the Google API to search for publications in the Google Books repository.

-It is inspired by the [google-book](https://github.com/papercavalier/google-book) gem which relies on the deprecated [Google Book Search Data API](http://code.google.com/apis/books/docs/gdata/developers_guide_protocol.html), but is updated to hook into the current Google API.
+It is inspired by the [google-book](https://github.com/papercavalier/google-book) gem which relies on the deprecated [Google GData Books API](http://code.google.com/apis/books/docs/gdata/developers_guide_protocol.html), but is updated to hook into the current Google API.

 Basic Usage
 -----------